top of page

 Increasing Awareness of Diversity and Inclusivity

-Another factor contributing to the success of minorities in engineering is a growing awareness within the industry of the importance of diversity and inclusivity.
-Many engineering firms and organizations have recognized that a diverse workforce can lead to more significant innovation, increased creativity, and better problem-solving.
+Another factor contributing to the success of minorities in engineering is the industry’s growing awareness of the importance of diversity and inclusion.
+Many engineering firms and organizations have recognized that a diverse workforce can lead to greater innovation, increased creativity, and improved problem-solving.
 As a result, they have begun to prioritize diversity and inclusivity in their hiring and promotion practices and in the design of their products and services.

 In addition to these organizational efforts, there has also been a growing movement among individual engineers to advocate for greater diversity and inclusivity within the profession.
 This has taken many forms, from establishing employee resource groups within companies to creating grassroots organizations like Black Girls Code, which provides opportunities for African American girls to learn to code and pursue careers in technology.